These Old Cookbooks

 How to Make Glazed Oatmeal Cherry Bars

 1. The bottom crust and the topping on these bars are the same oatmeal mixture.
-Mix the ingredients and spread all but 2 cups of the mixture on the bottom of the pan.
+Mix melted butter, flour, brown sugar, quick oats and baking soda until moistened.
+Spread all but 2 cups of the mixture on the bottom of the pan.

-2. Then bake for 12 minutes before spreading the cherry pie filling over the bottom crust.
+2. Bake for 12 minutes.
+Remove from oven, and spread with the cherry pie filling over the bottom crust.

 3. Sprinkle the remaining 2 cups of the mixture over the pie filling before baking again for 20-25 minutes.

-For the full recipe using cherry pie filling, scroll to the bottom of the post.
+For the full recipe steps and ingredient amounts for cherry bars using cherry pie filling, scroll to the recipe card at the bottom of the post.

 Notes About Cherry Pie Bars: